Editor’s Note: This article was originally posted in 2019. It was updated in 2021.

 How effective is advertising on the world’s most popular social media platform?
 Let’s let the numbers do the talking…

-According to Statista, American companies will spend $18.4 billion on social media ads in 2019, which is an increase of $1.7 billion from 2018.
+According to Statista, American companies spent $18.4 billion on social media ads in 2019, which is an increase of $1.7 billion from 2018.
 It’s also more than double the 2015 social media ad spend.
 Would that many companies spend that much money on a marketing channel that wasn’t effective?
 No chance!

 In Mary Meeker’s 2017 Internet Trends Report, 26% of Facebook users surveyed said they made a purchase after clicking on an ad.
 An additional 7% said they purchased even if they didn’t click on the ad.